santoshchaurasiyacs/lwfinger-rtlwifi_new/README.md

 rtlwifi_new
 ===========

-A repo for the newest Realtek rtlwifi codes.
+### A repo for the newest Realtek rtlwifi codes.

 This code will build on any kernel 3.0 and newer as long as the distro has not modified any of the kernel APIs.
 It includes the following drivers:

 rtl8192ce, rtl8192se, rtl8192de, rtl8188ee, rtl8192ee, rtl8723ae, rtl8723be, and rtl8821ae.

-####Installation instruction
+#### Installation instruction
-How can you find <<YOUR WIRELESS DRIVER CODE>> using `lspci | grep Wireless`
+How can you find <<YOUR WIRELESS DRIVER CODE>> using `lspci | grep Wireless`.
+Afterwards, execute the following lines of codes in your shell:

 ```
-sudo apt-get install linux-headers-generic build-essential git`
+sudo apt-get install linux-headers-generic build-essential git
 git clone https://github.com/lwfinger/rtlwifi_new.git
 cd rtlwifi_new
 make clean